highamm/datascience234/_book/02-ggplot2.md

 * `TV`, amount of hours spent watching TV in a typical week.
 * `Award`, Award preferred: choices are Olympic Medal, Nobel Prize, or Academy Award.
 * `Pulse`, pulse rate, in beats per minute.
-* `Computer`, whether the student owns a Mac or a PC.
 * `SocialMedia`, most used social media platform (Instagram, SnapChat, FaceBook, Twitter, Other, or None).

 4. \* Create a histogram of the `Exercise` variable, change the x-axis label to be "Exercise (hours per typical week)", change the number of `bins` to `14`, and change the `fill` of the bins to be "lightpink2" and the outline `colour` of the bins to be black.